-- 3. Facilitating emerging financing and business models: Innovative financing and payper-use business models are emerging in the heat pump and EV sectors, which may transform the way end-users access transportation and thermal energy services.
+- 3. Facilitating emerging financing and business models: Innovative financing and pay-per-use business models are emerging in the heat pump and EV sectors that may transform the way end-users access transportation and thermal energy services.
 These include third-party ownership models, wherein a developer or utility owns and manages the thermal or transportation asset and provides end-users access to the thermal or mobility services with little to no upfront investment.
 In the best cases, these models can also increase access to private sector capital, overcome upfront cost concerns, simplify decision-making, and spur professional marketing.
 Policy and regulatory support is often necessary to enable the development of these business models. - 4.
 Quality assurance and evaluation, measurement, and verification: Quality assurance (QA) programs are efforts to ensure that technologies meet minimum performance standards for installation and performance.
 The most prominent QA efforts are the development and adoption of technology and installer certification schemes.
 Evaluation, measurement, and verification (EM&V) assesses the energy performance of technologies and energy efficiency activities.
 EM&V is commonly required by state regulators to evaluate the success of utility energy efficiency programs.
 These tools can increase customer confidence in new technology, unlock new business models and incentive structures, improve installation quality, and drive technology performance by making performance information transparent. - 5.
 Marketing, outreach, and education: Marketing, outreach, and education initiatives can drive adoption and successful usage of electric replacement technologies through increased awareness, increased confidence, and strengthened resolve and commitment from consumers/property owners.
 Low levels of consumer and practitioner awareness of electrification technologies (and of their maturity) is a significant deployment barrier, and policymakers can amplify the results of other types of policies (e.g. pricing, QA, and mandates) by investing sufficient effort in marketing and outreach activities, sometimes in collaboration with nonprofit and private sector entities.

 The above policy types have been successfully deployed in the transportation and heating sectors in Northeast states at varying levels of impact.
-However, electrification of manufacturing processes faces a very different business and policy context from transportation and heating, and remains a nascent field.
-Examples from the transportation and heating sectors are provided in the full Northeastern Regional Assessment of Strategic Electrification report.
+Examples from the transportation and heating sectors are available in the full Northeastern Regional Assessment of Strategic Electrification report.
+In contrast, electrification of manufacturing processes faces a very different business and policy context from transportation and heating, and it remains a nascent field.